webqit/webflo/README.md

 ```

 > **Note**
 > <br>The Webflo `generate` command automatically figures out a given architecture and generates the appropriate scripts for the application!
-It also factors in the list of each document root so that all navigations to these roots are allowed as a regular page load.
+It also factors in the location of each document root so that all navigations to these roots are handled as a regular page load.

 ##### Bundling